msbCyricTohoku/msbCyricTohoku/README.md

   &nbsp;
 </p>

-I'm a developer with a strong passion for **scientific software development**.
-I enjoy the process of building tools that help drive research and discovery.
-You'll often find me deeply engaged with my computer, exploring new coding challenges or refining existing projects.
+I'm mostly on my computer!

-- 🌱 Focused on honing skills in scientific computing libraries and techniques.
+- 🌱 Focused on scientific computing libraries and techniques.
-- 💞️ Open to collaborating on interesting open-source projects (science, data analysis, simulation).
 - 📫 How to reach me: **msb@tuta.com**
-- 😄 Pronouns: **he/him/his**
-- ⚡ Fun fact: Building robust and efficient scientific software truly excites me!

 ---